gandavensis/diary-of-a-white-collar-worker/README.md

-# Chronicles of a White Collar Worker
+# Diary of a White Collar Worker

 A minimal public diary/blog designed for GitHub Pages.